elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 ## Theory
 ![CS3230-5-1.PNG]({{site.baseurl}}/img/CS3230-5-1.PNG)

+- We want to permute the order of the files such that the avg cost of accessing the files are as small as possible.

 ![CS3230-5-2.PNG]({{site.baseurl}}/img/CS3230-5-2.PNG)

+> We want to try to permute

-- Back trcking is to costly, there are n! permutation
+- Back trcking is to costly, there are n! (n^n/2) permutation
 - Dynamic programming does not help because we cannot find a small number of subproblems leading to the given problem.
 - Guess the solution with initution that Lp(n) > Lp(1)

+> Our inituition is to pick the smallest

 ## Algorithm
+If lets say our guess is correct, then just
 - Sort the records in increasing length

+> We can prove by using local swap/exchange algorithm

 ## Prooving (Local swap for minimisation problem)

 - Suppose we are given a problem where we are required to find an optimum solution O where f(O) is minimum
 - Suppose greedy algo produce solution G
 - We want to prove that for any optimum solution O That minimises f,